Mike goes over the process for converting two old advertising signs that were once lit by ballast style fluorescent lights to LED lights.

 This process requires only simple tools and skills and can be used on any type of fluorescent lights — but is especially great for restoring vintage lights that are cheap (inexpensive) or would normally get thrown away…

-From the Comments:
+From the Video Comments:

 “Often the clock mechanisms in old signs or cars can just have the gears cleaned and oiled again for them to work.
 Most have NEVER been serviced and have become filled with grit and grime as well as the oil has hardened.
 Take the mechanism off, clean the gears, re-oil it and it should come back to life.
-Same thing with car clock.
-Most are just in need of a good gear cleaning to remove the accumulated dirt in the gears and do a proper oiling to get them to work again.”
+Same thing with a car clock.
+Most are just in need of a good gear cleaning to remove the accumulated dirt in the gears and do proper oiling to get them to work again.”

 LED Strip Lights:

-“Your LED sign conversion is a great idea but you can go even a bit more inexpensive with more options in brightness and color by using Strip LEDs and 12 volt or 5 volt power supplies you might have stashed in corners around the shop or your basement house from small electronics that no longer work or are not powerful enough for your requirements.”
+“Your LED sign conversion is a great idea but you can go even a bit more inexpensive with more options in brightness and color by using Strip LEDs and 12 volt or 5-volt power supplies you might have stashed in corners around the shop or your basement house from small electronics that no longer work or are not powerful enough for your requirements.”